intfloat/SimKGC/README.md

 We run experiments with 4 V100(32GB) GPUs, please reduce the batch size if you don't have enough resources.
 Be aware that smaller batch size will hurt the performance for contrastive training.

+2. Does this codebase support distributed data parallel(DDP) training?

+No. Some input masks require access to batch data on all GPUs, so currently it only supports data parallel training for ease of implementation.

 ## Citation

-If you find our paper or code repository useful, please consider citing as follows:
+If you find our paper or code repository helpful, please consider citing as follows:

 ```
 @inproceedings{Wang2022SimKGC,